Jack/Jack/He's a psycho maniac/that's right/it's death on sight/don't matter who's wrong or right.

 Kreese: I don't know, but it sure ain't red.
 Fucking aliens!

-You Kill It, You Bought It: How you rank up.
-Luckily, unlike No More Heroes, you do not have to kill the next rank: you get the rank of whoever you kill as long as it's higher than your current one.
+- You Kill It, You Bought It: How you rank up.
+Luckily, unlike No More Heroes, you don't have to kill first and only the next rank: you get the rank of whoever you kill as long as it's higher than your current one.
 Since you start ranked 256th, this is a godsend; then again, beating the very first boss propels you to rank 198.